the Longform Markup Language

 Templated markup

-Arbitary Longform and HTML strings can be inserted in a template using the double hash variable expansion form.
+Arbitrary Longform and HTML strings can be inserted in a template using the double hash variable expansion form.
 See content sanitization for rules on sanitizing untrusted input using this form.

 @template